TosbackCgusBridge-Bot/CGUs-versions/Tealium/Privacy Policy.md

 e. how Customers and Site Visitors can exercise the rights of access, correction, erasure, objection, and the right to withdraw consent.

-f.   the right to file a complaint with a Data Protection Authority.
+f.   the right to file a complaint with the Swiss Federal Data Protection and Information Commissioner (FDPIC) or a Data Protection Authority;

 g. whether the Customer or Site Visitor is obliged to provide the data by statute, contract, or for another reason, and the possible consequences of failing to provide the data. and